 Is your significant other acting more nervous or budget-conscious than usual?
 Has one of your rings mysteriously disappeared and then reappeared?
 Well, they're probably planning to propose, so it might not be a bad idea to start dropping hints about what kind of engagement ring you want.

-While you may have picked out your dream rock ages ago, chances are your S.O. is probably not on the same page.
+While you may have picked out your dream rock ages ago, your S.O. may (or may not) be on the same page.
 Ready to get the ring of your dreams?
 Of course, while it's not all about the rock, it's certainly a significant (and sparkly) aspect.
 So below, proposal planner Michele Velazquez shares five easy tips that'll be sure to get the point across.

 The Subtle Social Hint

 Get a Pinterest board and then subtly let your partner know that you have photos of your dream engagement ring on there by leaving the page up on your browser.
 They will be snooping in no time.

 The Celebrity Commentary

 With so many celebrities getting engaged (and posting their rings on Instagram), it's easier than ever to show a picture of the ring you want—all under the guise of keeping up with pop culture.

 The Friendly Feedback

 The "What-If" Window Shopping

 The next time you're out shopping, pause in front of your local jewelry store and just "take a peek" at the displays.
 Just point out what you like and then move on.

 The Trusty Friend Tactic